 States With No Inheritance Tax

-The following states do not impose an inheritance tax as of January 1, 2015:
+The following is a list of states that do not impose an inheritance tax as of January 1, 2019: